raphaelbarbosaqwerty/raphaelbarbosaqwerty/README.md

   * [Fluttering](https://www.youtube.com/channel/UC0zjz07GM2Aow4biJyGn43g)

 ## What book I'm reading at the moment?
+* Art of Living: The Classical Mannual on Virtue, Happiness, and Effectiveness
+### Last book
 * Clean Architecture: A Craftsman's Guide to Software Structure and Design (Robert C. Martin Series)
-### Last book
 * Bug Bounty Playbook
 * The Number Devil: A Mathematical Adventure
 * OWASP Web Security Testing Guide